Biology of fungal adaptation

 PhD/Research Masters fees

 We do not provide studentships on this award.
 But if applicants employ a research assistant or a technician on the grant, they can ask for the costs to cover their PhD/Research Masters fees.
 Each applicant can ask for fees for up to two research assistants or technicians in total on the grant, to a maximum of eight per team.
 Early-career applicants (up to and including holders of early-career fellowships) may not supervise a PhD student alone but can be a co-supervisor with a mid-career or established colleague.
 Fees must be requested at application stage.
 Funds cannot be moved from other budgets to pay fees for additional people.
+If fees are not requested at the application, stage grant funds cannot be repurposed for them during the award.

 Research assistants/technicians should be defined as staff members and incur a lower fee than the student rate.
 Where organisations do not have a staff rate they may request fees at the home student rate.
 If no other rate is available, they may request the international student rate.